being a judge for the lgec

 Regional Competition Dates & Hosts

 Two types of judges needed for this year’s event.

 The first judge type is the March Marathon Judge.

 LGEC Pre-regional Written & Video Scoring

 Prior to the regional competitions, each team will submit their marketing video and their written plan.
 These two components require scoring before the regional.
-March 5th, 2018 – March 9th, 2018 will be online judge scoring.
+The dates for be online judge scoring are TBA.

 Judges will be assigned 8-10 videos/plans to score online.
 Detailed specific instructions will be sent prior March 5th for judges to review the rules and criteria.

 The second judge type is the Regional Judge.

 The competition is arranged for regionals into 5 zones across the state.